mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 That means, for instance, talking.
 We have a student talk this morning.
 [For] a student talk, really you should study.
 [A] student talk is something connected with your life; so without individual life, you cannot talk.
 That means your talk means really to talk about you – not something about Buddhism, just from your life.

 [For example,] you use a topic which is called egolessness.
 I listen to a student talk every morning without saying anything, but really thinking.
 In this case, I can really understand individual life, because you always concentrate on the topic of Buddhism, but that topic is not Buddhism, it is really your life.
-You talk about you.
+You talk about *you*.

 From this point, there is development, in order to talk about Buddhism in terms of individual perspective.
 That’s great.
 But, talking or Buddhism or your life should be something transcendent.
-That means – forget it.
-Sit down and just talk.
+That means – forget it!
+Sit down and just talk!
 Sit down and just talk means – who talks? *I* talk?
 No, I don’t think so.
 Talk is completely something transcendent.
 Something of the talk is completely transcendent.
 Do you understand?

 To teach means “you teach”, that is one way.
 But you completely forget the other way: teach[ing] comes to you.
 That means that teaching teaches you; you don’t teach somebody.
 In other words, you can learn something from your teaching, your talk.
 Don’t you think so?